Slow Cooker Birria de Res

 Want to make the best-ever Birria de Res?
 Here are some of my top tips and recipe variations to help you do just that:

-Ways to Serve Birria de Res
+What to Serve with Beef Birria

-- Make birria nachos by adding the beef to tortilla chips along with melted cheese, fresh cilantro, and chopped green onions.
+- Make birria nachos by adding beef to tortilla chips along with melted cheese, fresh cilantro, and chopped green onions.

 - Whip up burrito bowls with a base of brown rice or cauliflower rice, followed by your beef and any other toppings you like.